 10. Taking your chores routine to the next level

-Once you’ve got your pocket money system or chores routine sorted, here are some things you can try to take it to the next level:
+Once you’ve got your allowance system or chores routine sorted, here are some things you can try to take it to the next level:

 - Entrepreneurship – why not encourage them to get some more hands-on earning experience by running their own ventures, like a lemonade stand it’s a really good way of teaching kids about budgeting and value too, when you’re planning what you need to buy, and how much you’re going to sell it for.
 Another great lesson, is selling their old toys in a car boot sale, pricing things and seeing how much people are willing to pay.